Raj Persaud

-Rajendra "Raj" Persaud (born 13 May 1963) is an English consultant psychiatrist, broadcaster and author of books about psychiatry.
+Rajendra "Raj" Persaud (born 13 May 1963) is a British consultant psychiatrist, broadcaster and author of books about psychiatry.
 He is known for raising public awareness of psychiatric and mental health issues in the general media, has published five books and received numerous awards.

 In October 2008, Persaud resigned from his position as consultant psychiatrist at the South London and Maudsley NHS Foundation Trust.

 Early life and academic career

 Persaud is the son of Trinidad-born author Lakshmi Persaud and Professor Bishnodat Persaud.
 He was educated at Haberdashers' Aske's Boys' School and at University College London, where he read for his degrees in medicine and psychology, and wrote for the student newspaper Pi.
 In his first year at UCL he had to re-sit the examinations in anatomy, which he attributed later to availing himself too freely of the other educational opportunities there.
 He told the British Medical Journal that this left him "traumatised" and he compensated by virtually taking up residence in the college library, eventually achieving at least three degrees, four diplomas and a membership examination, including: